 Additionally, if you recently upgraded to a new version of Windows, or you installed a major Windows 10 update, you can also check an option called “Delete previous versions of Windows.”
 If you choose to enable this setting too, any older version of Windows found on your device is getting deleted right now.

-Windows 10 also lets you check how the storage space on your PC is split between various types of files.
+Windows 10 also lets you check how your PC’s storage space is split between various types of files.
 For instance, you can see how your storage space is used by apps and games, how much is used by the operating system, and so on.
-But, what’s more important, is the fact that you can also see how much space is occupied by temporary files on each drive, and clean each type of temporary file manually, whenever you want.
+What’s more important is that you can also see how much space is occupied by temporary files and clean each type of temporary file manually, whenever you want.

-The Temporary files window lets you see how much space is occupied by temporary files found on your Windows 10 PC, and it also lets you delete those files if you want to get rid of them.
+The Temporary files window lets you see how much space is occupied by temporary files found on your Windows 10 PC, and it also allows you to delete those files if you want to get rid of them.
 Here’s how this window looks:

 You can check each type of temporary files that you want to be removed.
-For each of the temporary files categories, Windows 10 also share information describing them:
+For each of the temporary files categories, Windows 10 also shares information describing them:

-- Empty recycle bin: “The recycle bin contains files you have deleted from your computer.
-They will be permanently removed when the recycle bin is emptied.”
+- Recycle Bin: “The Recycle Bin contains files you have deleted from your computer.
+These files are not permanently removed until you empty the Recycle Bin.”

-Select the types of temporary files that you want to remove and then click or tap on the Remove files button beneath them.
+Select the types of temporary files you want to remove and then click or tap on the Remove files button from the beginning of the list.

 Finally, in the Temporary files category, Windows 10 also shows you the storage space occupied by the operating system Updates.

 Under the size of the updates, there is a link called “View update settings.”
 Clicking or tapping on it takes you to the Windows Update section of the Settings app.
-There, you can click or tap on the “View installed update history” link, then on “Uninstall updates,” and then the old Control Panel opens and takes you to Installed Updates.
+There, you can click or tap on the “View update history” link, and then on “Uninstall updates.”
+The old Control Panel opens and takes you to Installed Updates.
 That’s the place where you can remove already installed operating system updates on your computer or device.
 It is a long road to do that, but it works nonetheless.

-Now you know pretty much everything there is to know about how to manually clean up storage space with the Storage Sense feature from Windows 10 Fall Creators Update.
-You know how to delete temporary files manually and you also know how to get rid of old Windows versions.
+Now you know pretty much everything there is to know about how to manually clean up storage space with the Storage Sense feature from Windows 10.
+You know how to delete temporary files manually, and you also know how to get rid of old Windows versions.
 Do you like the way these tools work?
-Would you add anything to them?
-Share your thoughts in the comments section below.
+How often do you clean up Windows 10 with Storage Sense?
+How would you improve this feature?
+Let us know in the comments section below.